mohitjain/mohitjain/_posts/2012-12-21-clear-your-logs-in-development-automatically-when-they-are-too-large-in-ruby-on-rails.md

 categories: optimization performance quick-solution tips-and-tricks utilities
 ---

-If you want to clear your logs in development automatically when they are too large in  here is a simple way to do that.
+If you want to remove your logs in development automatically when they are too large in here is an easy way to do that.

-{% highlight ruby %}
+{% highlight Ruby %}

 # config/initializers/clear_logs.rb
 # This snippet simply clears your logs when they are too large.
-# Large logs mean looooong search in TextMate.
-You know it :)
 # Every time you run rails server or rails console it checks log sizes
-# and clears the logs for you if necessary.
+# and makes the logs for you if necessary.

 if Rails.env.development?
   MAX_LOG_SIZE = 2.megabytes